Search Filters

 The aim of teledermatology-supported referral management is to manage patients more efficiently and help dermatologists triage patients.

 The Health Service Executive (HSE) requested that HIQA complete a health technology assessment (HTA) to inform a decision on the implementation of teledermatology to support the management of primary care referrals.
-A draft report describing the results of the assessment is being made available for public consultation prior to being finalised.
+A draft version of the report was published for public consultation over a six-week period in November and December 2025.
+Following revision of the HTA report based on the feedback received, the final version was presented to the Minister for Health.